jkouprey/Enrich.AI/eval/README.txt

 verify_multigene_detail.csv  Per-gene verdicts for the 88 multi-gene claims, before
                              the aggregation rule is applied in code.

-figure_reproducibility.pdf   The reproducibility figure (vector, for the manuscript) figure_reproducibility.png   600 dpi raster for slides figure_reproducibility_data.csv   The exact 47 points plotted, for the caption

 summary.json                 Per-set and aggregate faithfulness counts, 50 sets. summary_reps.json            The same for the 50 replicate runs.